George Anson's voyage around the world: Wager Mutiny

 On 13 May 1741, the carpenter John Cummins thought he had glimpsed land to the west.
 This seemed unlikely as the mainland was to the east of them but they had no proper chart and so the report was ignored.
 As they were soon to realize, they had sailed into a large bay with a peninsula blocking their progress to the north.
 After a struggle to turn the ship around with so few men, they were struck by a large wave, causing Cheap to fall down a ladder. dislocating his shoulder.
 The surgeon gave opium to Cheap for the pain and he slept below.
 Instead of taking command, Baynes took to the bottle and also disappeared below.
 Lashed by the storm, the ship crashed onto rocks at 4 am.
 For the next few hours she lurched from one rock to another and then just before sinking became completely stuck.
 At this point there was a complete breakdown of discipline as the crew helped themselves to liquor and arms.
-The ship's boats were still serviceable and 140 made it to the exposed beach alive including Cheap, who was carried ashore.
+The ship's boats were still serviceable and 140 men made it to the exposed beach of what would become known as Wager Island including Cheap, who was carried ashore.
 He tried to maintain control, but most blamed him for the loss of the ship and their current awful situation by his insistence on making Socorro.
 Admiralty regulations meant that wages would not be accrued after a wreck, so most now held Cheap in contempt rather than authority.
 He now carried pistols at all times.
 His hasty decision to shoot a drunken crew member on 10 June, followed by his refusal to allow the doctor to treat him meant that the victim took two weeks to die, alienating most of Cheap's remaining supporters.
 After his death, about 100 remained alive on the beach with limited food salvaged from the wreck and little shelter against the ferocious winds and driving rain of winter.
 Their only likely hope for salvation was the 38 ft longboat, 30 ft cutter and two smaller boats.
 The carpenter lengthened the longboat to 50 ft and added a deck so that most, though not all, would fit on board.